Afunnilo/dad-jokes/README.md

 # dad-jokes
-Fun website terrible dad joes built with Nuxtjs.
+Fun website with terrible dad jokes built with Nuxtjs.
 It uses the api from https://icanhazdadjoke.com/

 ## Build Setup